nystrom/rivo/docs/design.md

 An `open` type cannot be matched as a parameter of a closed function nor matched using `match` in the body of a closed function.
 This ensures that the function can be extended to match extensions of the open type.

-Matching of open types are not checked for completeness.
+> TODO: Matching of type is checked for completeness within a module.
+Matching of open types is not checked for completeness.

 ## Linking and dispatch

+When linking modules, the modules are checked for ambiguous or incomplete open functions and ambiguous open types.
 When linking modules, a dispatch function is generated for each open function in the linked modules.